expo/expo-github-action/README.md

 ### Test and build web every day at 08:00

-You can add as many extra steps in a workflow as you want.
-Here we've added a test step, that basically invokes `npm test` using the [NPM action][link-actions-npm].
-It also doesn't listen to push events.
+The most significant change here is that we've changed the workflow trigger.
-Instead, it's scheduled to run every day at 08:00.
+Instead of listening to push events, it's scheduled to run every day at 08:00.

 > For web builds, you don't need to be authenticated.
 > That's why `secrets = [...]` is omitted here.